-AC 440 Design and Control of Data and Systems (3 credits)
+AC 440 Design and Control of Data and Systems (3 credits) PREQ: AC 340.

-Prerequisite(s): Senior-level standing and AC 340 Develops an integrating framework to illustrate the evolving role of current and emerging information technologies in supporting accounting and business activities.
-Students explore several current issues, including data and knowledge management, using contemporary tools to capture, store, retrieve and analyze data; the design and control of complex information systems, such as a networked interorganizational system; and an overview of assurance services.
+Develops an integrating framework to illustrate the evolving role of current and emerging information technologies in supporting accounting and business activities.
+Students explore several current issues, including data and knowledge management, using contemporary tools to capture, store, retrieve and analyze data; the design and control of complex information systems, such as a networkedinterorganizational system; and an overview of assurance services.
 A group project showing the integration of all the major business processes in a typical business provides a capstone experience.

-AC 450 Advanced Federal Taxation (3 credits) Prerequisite(s): AC 350
+AC 450 Advanced Federal Taxation (3 credits)

+PREQ: AC 350.